iewnfod/url2app/README.md

 `url2app` is a tool to convert a url into a desktop application.
 It is based on a rust crate `tauri`.

-*This script currently do not support any other system, except macOS.*
+*This script currently only support macOS.*

 ## Installation
 1. Install `node.js` and `rust`